jim-easterbrook/Photini/src/doc/other/installation.rst

 Minimal installation
 ^^^^^^^^^^^^^^^^^^^^

-Photini and a set of essential dependencies can all be installed with pip_.
+Photini and a set of essential dependencies can all be installed with pip_:
-Windows |nbsp| 7 users should install PySide2, users of later Windows versions should install PySide6.

 .. tabs::
     .. code-tab:: none Linux/MacOS